Kit/convertkit-wordpress/SETUP.md

 ### Node.js + npm

-If [npm](https://nodejs.org/en/download/current) is not installed on your local environemnt, enter the following commands at the command line to install it:
+If [npm](https://nodejs.org/en/download/current) is not installed on your local environment, install a package manager to then install node, such as nvm:

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash